 What you must pay when you get these services In-Network Services that are covered for you Durable medical equipment (DME) and related supplies 20% coinsurance Prior authorization may be required for some Durable Medical Equipment (DME).
 Your cost sharing for Medicare oxygen (For a definition of "durable medical equipment," see equipment coverage is Chapter 12 as well as Chapter 3, Section 7 of this 20% coinsurance, every document.) month.
 Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, Your cost sharing will IV infusion pumps, speech generating devices, oxygen not change after being equipment, nebulizers, and walkers. enrolled for 36 months.
 We cover all medically necessary DME covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
 The most recent list of suppliers is available on our website at www.Medicare.PacificSource.com.
-Emergency care \$110 copay per visit No prior authorization required.
-For coverage outside of the \$0 copay if admitted to United States, see Worldwide coverage.
-For additional the hospital from the covered services, see Global emergency and travel emergency room within assistance.
-72 hours.
-Emergency care refers to services that are: If you receive emergency Furnished by a provider qualified to furnish care at an out-of-network emergency services, and hospital and need Needed to evaluate or stabilize an emergency inpatient care after your medical condition. emergency condition A medical emergency is when you, or any other prudent is stabilized, you must layperson with an average knowledge of health and return to an in-network medicine, believe that you have medical symptoms that hospital in order for your require immediate medical attention to prevent loss of care to continue to be life (and, if you are a pregnant woman, loss of an unborn covered or you must child), loss of a limb, or loss of function of a limb.
-The have your inpatient care medical symptoms may be an illness, injury, severe pain, or at the out-of-network a medical condition that is quickly getting worse. hospital authorized by the plan and your cost Cost sharing for necessary emergency services furnished is the cost sharing you out-of-network is the same as for such services furnished would pay at an inin-network.
+Emergency care \$110 copay per visit

+No prior authorization required.
+For coverage outside of the United States, see Worldwide coverage.
+For additional covered services, see Global emergency and travel assistance.

+Emergency care refers to services that are:

+- Furnished by a provider qualified to furnish emergency services, and - Needed to evaluate or stabilize an emergency medical condition.

+A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
+The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.

+Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in-network.